eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 join the system.

-Time and space decoupling gives applications the freedom to be plugged or unplugged in the system at any time, from anywhere, in any order.
+Time and space decoupling gives applications the freedom to be plugged or unplugged from the system at any time, from anywhere, in any order.
 This keeps the complexity and administration of a data-centric architecture relatively low when adding more and more ``DataReader`` and ``DataWriter`` applications.